FAQs

 How much will my bill be?

-• If you own a residential property, you will be charged $15 for condominium or townhouse units, $45 for single family homes on less than one-quarter acre, and $90 for lots on greater than one-quarter acre.
+• If you own a residential property, you will be charged $40 for condominium or townhouse units, $115 for single family homes on one-quarter acre or less, and $225 for single family homes on greater than one-quarter acre.

-• If you own an agricultural land use property with an agricultural conservation plan, you will be billed $90.
-If you own an agricultural property without an acceptable plan, you will be charged for all impervious surface on the parcel.
+• If you own an agricultural land use property with an agricultural conservation plan, you will be billed $155.
+If you own an agricultural property without an acceptable plan, you will be charged for all impervious surface on the parcel at the nonresidential rate of $40 per 500 square feet of impervious surface.

 My neighbor and I share a driveway.
 Who pays for it?